S&P Global Energy

-S&P Global Commodity Insights is a provider of energy and commodities information and a source of benchmark price assessments in the physical commodity markets.
+S&P Global Energy is a provider of energy and commodities information and a source of benchmark price assessments in the physical commodity markets.
 The business was started with the foundation in 1909 of the magazine National Petroleum News by Warren C. Platt.

-S&P Global Commodity Insights is recognized as one of the most significant price reporting agencies for the oil market.
+S&P Global Energy is recognized as one of the most significant price reporting agencies for the oil market.